SEB-Core/mongoose-recipes/README.md

 touch .env
 ```

-We definitely don't want to push this file to GitHub, so let's immediately add it to the bottom of our `.gitignore` file.
+You definitely don't want to push this file to GitHub, so let's immediately add it to the bottom of your `.gitignore` file.

 ```txt
 /node_modules